-- (4) The amount of the imputed welfare income is offset by the amount of additional income a family receives that commences after the time the sanction was imposed.
-When such additional income from other sources is at least equal to the imputed - (5) The HRA may not include imputed welfare income in annual income if the family was not an assisted resident at the time of sanction. - (d) Review of HRA decision. - (1) Public housing.
+(5) The HRA may not include imputed welfare income in annual income if the family was not an assisted resident at the time of sanction.

+(d) Review of HRA decision.

+(1) Public housing.
 If a public housing tenant claims that the HRA has not correctly calculated the amount of imputed welfare income in accordance with HUD requirements, and if the HRA denies the family's request to modify such amount, the HRA shall give the tenant written notice of such denial, with a brief explanation of the basis for the HRA determination of the amount of imputed welfare income.
 The HRA notice shall also state that if the tenant does not agree with the HRA determination, the tenant may request a grievance hearing in accordance with part 966, subpart B of this title to review the HRA determination.
 The tenant is not required to pay an escrow deposit pursuant to Sec.
-966.55(e) for the portion of tenant rent attributable to the imputed welfare income in order to obtain a grievance hearing on the HRA determination. - (2) Section 8 participant.
+966.55(e) for the portion of tenant rent attributable to the imputed welfare income in order to obtain a grievance hearing on the HRA determination.

+(2) Section 8 participant.
 A participant in the Section 8 tenant-based assistance program may request an informal hearing, in accordance with Sec.
 982.555 of this title, to review the HRA determination of the amount of imputed welfare income that must be included in the family's annual income in accordance with this section.
-If the family claims that such amount is not correctly calculated in accordance with HUD requirements, and if the HRA denies the family's request to modify such amount, the HRA shall give the family written notice of such denial, with a brief explanation of the
+If the family claims that such amount is not correctly calculated in accordance with HUD requirements, and if the HRA denies the family's request to modify such amount, the HRA shall give the family written notice of such denial, with a brief explanation of the basis for the HRA determination of the amount of imputed welfare income.
+Such notice shall also state that if the family does not agree with the HRA determination, the family may request an informal hearing on the determination under the HRA hearing procedure.

-- basis for the HRA determination of the amount of imputed welfare income.
-Such notice shall also state that if the family does not agree with the HRA determination, the family may request an informal hearing on the determination under the HRA hearing procedure. - (e) HRA relation with welfare agency. - (1) The HRA must ask welfare agencies to inform the HRA of any specified welfare benefits reduction for a family member, the reason for such reduction, the term of any such reduction, and any subsequent welfare agency determination affecting the amount or term of a specified welfare benefits reduction.
-If the welfare agency determines a specified welfare benefits reduction for a family member, and gives the HRA written notice of such reduction, the family's annual incomes shall include the imputed welfare income because of the specified welfare benefits reduction. - (2) The HRA is responsible for determining the amount of imputed welfare income that is included in the family's annual income as a result of a specified welfare benefits reduction as determined by the welfare agency, and specified in the notice by the welfare agency to the HRA.
-However, the HRA is not responsible for determining whether a reduction of welfare benefits by the welfare agency was correctly determined by the welfare agency in accordance with welfare program requirements and procedures, nor for providing the opportunity for review or hearing on such welfare agency determinations. - (3) Such welfare agency determinations are the responsibility of the welfare agency, and the family may seek appeal of such determinations through the welfare agency's normal due process procedures.
-The HRA shall be entitled to rely on the welfare agency notice to the HRA of the welfare agency's determination of a specified welfare reduction. benefits
+(e) HRA relation with welfare agency.

+(1) The HRA must ask welfare agencies to inform the HRA of any specified welfare benefits reduction for a family member, the reason for such reduction, the term of any such reduction, and any subsequent welfare agency determination affecting the amount or term of a specified welfare benefits reduction.
+If the welfare agency determines a specified welfare benefits reduction for a family member, and gives the HRA written notice of such reduction, the family's annual incomes shall include the imputed welfare income because of the specified welfare benefits reduction.

+(2) The HRA is responsible for determining the amount of imputed welfare income that is included in the family's annual income as a result of a specified welfare benefits reduction as determined by the welfare agency, and specified in the notice by the welfare agency to the HRA.
+However, the HRA is not responsible for determining whether a reduction of welfare benefits by the welfare agency was correctly determined by the welfare agency in accordance with welfare program requirements and procedures, nor for providing the opportunity for review or hearing on such welfare agency determinations.

+(3) Such welfare agency determinations are the responsibility of the welfare agency, and the family may seek appeal of such determinations through the welfare agency's normal due process procedures.
+The HRA shall be entitled to rely on the welfare agency notice to the HRA of the welfare agency's determination of a specified welfare benefits reduction.